TimDTTP/LearningCPP/dsaExercises/arrays/maxProduct/README.md

   - If product is greater than max, max = product

 2. Kadane's Algorithm
   - We track the max and min value after each operation
     - This is to keep track of upper limit of each end in the chance of another negative number
+    - Max keeps upper limit (non-negative)
+    - Min keeps lower limit (negative)
+      - This in useful in case of odd number of negative nums
   - One variable will keep the max thus far for the lifetime of the function
   - Return overall max

 3. Traversal from both ends
   - Traverse twice from both sides
     - Must track from both sides in order due to rejection of last negative number in case of odd